How HEAT Works

 Water Permanent Hull contact increases Fire resistance and speeds up Fire decay.
 Deep water triggers Drowning.

 Napalm 10 seconds Builds Fire status.
 Burning is continuous while inside.
 Blocks vision like Smoke.
 Replaces Fire, Smoke, and Grease areas.
+On creation, removes Intel, Spotted, and Identified states from any source whose line of sight passed through the new smoke.

 Lava Permanent Builds Fire status.
 Burning is continuous while inside.
 Ignites Grease.
 Turns Water into Smoke on contact.